 In fiscal 2024, the growth in port traffic is expected to moderate to 3-6%.
-After a subdued fiscal 2023, iron ore traffic is expected to witness a sharp rise of 6-9% in fiscal 2024.
-Similarly, container traffic is also expected to be slightly higher at 3-6%.
-Contrastingly, the growth in POL traffic would be subdued at 2-5% while coal traffic is likely to remain flattish due to lesser imports.
+Coal traffic is likely to grow by 2-7% due to flattish imports.
+Similarly, container traffic is also expected to be slightly higher at 4-7% in fiscal 2024 due to the low base, higher imports, and cheaper container prices.
+Iron ore traffic is expected to register 10-15% growth in fiscal 2024.
+Contrastingly, the growth in POL traffic would be subdued at 2-5%.

 Over fiscals 2024-2028, growth at Indian ports is expected to be at 3-6%.
-However factors such as tapering growth in coal due to import substitution along with plateauing of iron ore exports and muted growth in POL segment led by slower consumption in crude oil are expected to moderate cargo traffic over long term.
+However, factors such as tapering growth in coal due to import substitution along with plateauing of iron ore exports and muted growth in POL segment led by slower consumption in crude oil are expected to moderate cargo traffic over long term.

 Share of Major ports has been reducing as non-major ports are able to provide better efficiencies and lower turnaround time (TAT) with competitive rates.
-Over the next 5 years, CRISIL MI&A expects non-Major ports to grow at a pace similar to Major ports due to a fall in imports & slight growth in coastal traffic.
+Over the next 5 years, CRISIL MI&A expects non-major ports to grow at a pace like major ports due to a fall in imports & slight growth in coastal traffic.